akaigoro/df4j/README.md

 ---------------
 2020/02/05
 version 8.2.
-BasickBlock eliminated.
+BasicBlock eliminated.
 AsyncProc became the root async node.
 Methods awake() and awake(long delay) eliminated.
 Functionality of BasicBlock is modelled with Actor and new stop() method.
 Old stop methods renamed to onComplete and onError.
-Actor has new methods nextAction(ThrowingRunnable) and delay(millis).
+Actor has new methods nextAction(ThrowingRunnable), suspend(), and delay(millis), to model a control flow chart.

 2019/12/30
 version 8.0.